vanzasetia/personal-website/src/blogs/no-motion-first.md

 Using this approach, you are doing a progressive enhancement and making the website accessible at the same time.

 As a side note, the idea is not coming from me.
-It is coming from "[Taking a no-motion-first approach to animations](https://www.tatianamac.com/posts/prefers-reduced-motion)."
+It is coming from [Taking a no-motion-first approach to animations](https://www.tatianamac.com/posts/prefers-reduced-motion).